 In early 2015, I decided to cancel my cable tv subscription.
 I felt like I was spending way too much on cable tv and it just wasn’t worth it.
-Three years later, I have no regrets.
+Three years later, I have no regrets about my decision.
+And, as this article about the history of cable TV suggests, I’m not the only one that has cut the cord, putting the future of cable in perhaps a slightly more precarious place than it ever has been.
 I did, however, end up replacing the cable tv subscription with a few other items and services, so let’s do a comparison of the costs.

 Cable TV Costs

-When I had cable tv, I was paying about $180 a month for a tv/phone/internet bundle.
+When I had cable tv, I was paying about $180 a month for a tv/phone/internet bundle such as the windstream internet plans.
 I didn’t use the phone line all that much, so that loss wasn’t a huge deal (I had it mainly because the bundle cost was cheaper).
 That also included DVR service.
 I watched very little live tv – most of what I watched was recorded on the DVR and watched later.

 For an internet only service, I’m currently paying about $85.
 Given the three year time gap, let’s estimate that taxes and fees would have gone up enough so that the difference in the two costs is an even $100.